ritwikpal20/Basic-Weather-App/README.md

 # Weather App

-This app is based on how a server makes request to external server of [OpenWeatherMap](https://openweathermap.org/) to fetch data , and about setting up API Keys.
+This app is based on how a server makes request to external server of [OpenWeatherMap](https://openweathermap.org/) to fetch data , and about setting up API Keys.This app also auto suggest places as user types with help of [Here Geocoding & Search API](https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html).

+-   Give access to location for better auto suggest places.

 ## Development on local machine